OSHA Injury and Illness Recordkeeping and Reporting Requirements

 - Establishments with 100 or more employees in the highest-hazard industries to submit Form 300 Log and Form 301 Incident Report information once a year to OSHA.
 These establishments would continue to be required to electronically submit information from their Form 300A Annual Summary.

-OSHA believes that the electronic submission of establishment-specific and case-specific information from the Forms 300 and 301 will improve workplace safety and health by:
+The proposal was based on OSHA’s preliminary determination that the electronic submission of establishment-specific and case-specific information from the Forms 300 and 301 will improve workplace safety and health by:

-- allowing OSHA to use its resources more effectively by better enabling the Agency to identify workplaces where workers are at greatest risk from specific hazards, and to target its compliance assistance and enforcement efforts accordingly,
+- Allowing OSHA to use its resources more effectively by better enabling the Agency to identify workplaces where workers are at greatest risk from specific hazards, and to target its compliance assistance and enforcement efforts accordingly,

-- improving the ability of employers to compare their own injury and illness data on hazards with the data from similar establishments in the same industry,
+- Improving the ability of employers to compare their own injury and illness data on hazards with the data from similar establishments in the same industry,

-- improving the ability of stakeholders to make more informed decisions using recent establishment-specific, case-specific, injury/illness information, and
+- Improving the ability of stakeholders to make more informed decisions using recent establishment-specific, case-specific, injury/illness information, and

-- improving research on occupational safety and health.
+- Improving research on occupational safety and health.

 Related Documents and Information